wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.4.3 =
+This is a hotfix which solved an reported error with the sizing of the star images.
+The img-tag now works with css instead of the img attribute height.

 = 1.4.2 =
 I added a sort function to the admin panel so that the usable images are now sorted.
 The second thing I've changed is the img-tag because of an reported error with Safari browsers which should be fixed now.